The Benefits of Urgent Care

 Some benefits of urgent care include shorter wait times, much less testing, and more economical and quicker delivery of prescriptions.

-“Urgent care is great because the wait time is fairly reasonable, usually less than 60 minutes,” Della Lana says.
+“Urgent care is great because the wait time is fairly reasonable, usually less than 60 minutes,” Prentice says.
 “Additionally, the cost of urgent care is lower, as the care requires less testing.”

 Urgent care physicians and staff are trained to handle an enormously wide variety of illnesses and issues, from colds, flu and UTIs, to minor aches and pains, cuts, scrapes, bruises and even minor broken bones.

-“Many people are unaware that our urgent care clinic has a full-service lab during normal business hours and offers services such as X-rays, EKGs, fracture splinting, ear wax removal and treatment for minor eye care issues,” Della Lana says.
+“Many people are unaware that our urgent care clinic has a full-service lab during normal business hours and offers services such as X-rays, EKGs, fracture splinting, ear wax removal and treatment for minor eye care issues,” Prentice says.

-However, Della Lana advises patients to call 911 or go to the hospital Emergency Department for the following symptoms or conditions:
+However, Prentice advises patients to call 911 or go to the hospital Emergency Department for the following symptoms or conditions:

 - Serious chest or abdominal pain.